The Ray of Hope Prize celebrates and accelerates nature-inspired solutions addressing the world's environmental and sustainability challenges.

 Meet the Ray of Hope Prize Winners

-At the end of each competition cycle, one team is awarded the $100,000 Ray of Hope Prize®, in partnership with the Ray C. Anderson Foundation.
-This prize recognizes the most viable prototype that embodies the radical design principles of biomimicry and Ray’s legacy of sustainable success.
+At the end of each competition cycle, one team is awarded the $100,000 Ray of Hope Prize®.
+This prize recognizes the top nature-inspired startup that embodies the design principles of biomimicry and Ray’s legacy of sustainable success.

 2019 Winners Watchtower